muskanbagrecha/quiz-app/readme.md

 ### 4. Quiz page

 - Navigate by accepting rules
-- Quiz page renders the quiz (one question at a time)
+- Quiz page renders the quiz (one question at a time).
+It is of MCQ type.

 ### 5. Results

 - Navigate by ending quiz
-- Shows the total score and the summary of all the answers.
+- Shows the total score and the summary of all the answers

+### 6. Login Page

+- Login by clicking the login button in the header.
+- Input: email, password
+- Remember me
+- Forgot password

+### 7. Signup Page

+- On login page, I can select create new account option which will redirect me to signup.
+- Input Name, email, password, confirm password
+- Terms and conditions

+### 8. Logout Page

+- Logout button will be seen on rules or quiz section.

 ## Theme

-This quiz app is available in two themes: dark and light.
+- This quiz app is available in two themes: dark and light.
 Toggle between the themes by clicking the button on the top right corner of the page.
+Note, sometimes, the theme does not toggle in one click.
+Click atleast in such cases.
+This will be fixed in the next iteration.

+- Implemented local storage to keep a persistant theme

 ## Tech Stack